Skip to content

 • Filter by degree: Master’s

-• Select your program: Infrastructure Planning and Management (IPM) Online.
+• Select your program: Master of Infrastructure Planning and Management (MIPM) Online

 International Students

-Because the Master of Infrastructure Planning & Management is completely online, no visa is required and international applicants are welcome to apply.
+The Master of Infrastructure Planning & Management program is completely online, and no visa is required to attend.
+International applicants are welcome and encouraged to apply.

 International applicants must meet all admission requirements for the program.
 Applicants whose native language is not English must demonstrate English language proficiency.
 The UW Graduate School’s Policy 3.2 describes several ways to do this.
 Test scores must be sent directly to the UW by the Educational Testing Service using institution code 4854.
 Only scores less than two years old will be accepted.